 The Model United Nations organization provides students with an opportunity to participate in a United Nations simulation.
 Glenbard West students will be assigned a nation to represent, will research the working of the United Nations and will develop strategies for dealing with current international issues within the U.N. structure and from their nations’ 69 perspectives.
 At the conferences, the delegates will debate with students from all over the United States and Canada and attempt to implement the strategies mentioned above.
 Glenbard West will participate in the Harvard University conference in December and the University of California at Berkeley simulation in March.
 Organizational meetings are held in September.

 National Honors Society

 Advisors – Mr. Staron

 Membership in the National Honor Society is given to worthy juniors and seniors, based on four areas: scholarship, leadership, character, and service, all in the context of the school setting.
 To be considered, a student must have a 4.3 GPA.
-After initial qualification, subsequent evaluation by the faculty on the basis of leadership and character and a completed form about service, selections are made by faculty council.
+After initial qualification, subsequent evaluation by the faculty on the basis of leadership and character and a completed form of service, selections are made by the faculty council.
 The Glenbard West chapter of the National Honor Society has been active for over seventy-five years.